apache/mnemonic/site/develop/bylaws.md

 ---
 layout: page
-title: Apache Metron Bylaws
+title: Apache Mnemonic Bylaws
 ---

 ## Introduction

-This document defines the bylaws under which the Apache Metron project operates.
+This document defines the bylaws under which the Apache mnemonic project operates.
 It defines the roles and responsibilities of the project, who may vote, how voting works, how conflicts are resolved, etc.

-Metron is a project of the Apache Software Foundation (ASF) and the foundation holds the trademark on the name "Metron" and copyright on the combined code base.
+mnemonic is a project of the Apache Software Foundation (ASF) and the foundation holds the trademark on the name "mnemonic" and copyright on the combined code base.
 The [Apache Foundation FAQ](http://www.apache.org/foundation/faq.html) and [How-It-Works](http://www.apache.org/foundation/how-it-works.html)